Let us explore what is design thinking and who practices it? Before we head on to the read, let me ask you some questions!

 Role of Education system in fostering Design Thinking

 Educational institutions, especially higher educational institutions (HEIs) contribute to the research and community development through its progressive and inclusive curriculum and resources.
-HEIs with the entrepreneurship education can take up academic initiatives such as incubation centers, accelerator programs, value based education, innovation labs, and design labs in various disciplines to infuse Design Thinking mindset in students.
+HEIs with the entrepreneurship education can take up academic initiatives such as incubation centers, accelerator Programmes, value based education, innovation labs, and design labs in various disciplines to infuse Design Thinking mindset in students.
 Examples of Design thinking from real world of business/enterprises showcases how businesses can achieve success with creative leadership.
 Education system with a participative and inclusive pedagogy can foster entrepreneurial mindset and creative leadership skills among students.

 To sum up, Design Thinking is an approach to connect unconnected dots.